ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

-This repository contains **5 executive function tasks**, each implemented in **3 different versions (control, standard, adaptive)**
+This repository contains **6 executive function tasks**, each implemented in **3 different versions (control, standard, adaptive)**with the exception of the stop-signal task, which is implemented only in a control version.

 All tasks are compatible with *PsychoPy version 2025.1.1* and detailed task configurations can be found in *"Executive Function and Task Engagement in Workload and Mental Fatigue: A Multi-Domain Study Using a Novel Adaptive Paradigm" (Jaiaue et al., under review)* and its supplementary material.

-> The Stop-Signal Task (Verbruggen et al., 2008), which was also employed in the study, is publicly available at https://github.com/fredvbrug/STOP-IT.
+> The standard and adaptive Stop-Signal Task implementations used in this study are based on Verbruggen et al. (2008) and are available at https://github.com/fredvbrug/STOP-IT.